jaehoonx2/tizen_sensors/README.md

 # tizen_sensors
-* A Tizen wearable application that retrieves sensors data from a device and transfers into Android application (HelloAccessory Consumer)
+* A Tizen wearable application that retrieves sensors data from a device and transfers into Android application (LonelyElderly),
+* and the android application detects emergency situation using the sensor data.
 * Samsung Gear Fit2 Pro and Samsung Gear S2 are used in the project.
 * However, you may use other Tizen wearable devices if the devices support Tizen 2.3.1 at least.